sanjaybh/aircode_api_shopping/docs/en/src/guide/functions/deployment.md

+---
+title: Deployment | AirCode Docs
+description: In AirCode, the deployment can be just a click of a button.
+---

 # Deployment {#intro}

 The cloud function needs to be deployed online before it can be accessed.
 If the function is modified, it needs to be deployed again before it takes effect.
 In AirCode, the deployment can be just a click of a button.